jasonsahl/UGAP/README.txt

-#Instructions for using UGAP
+#Instructions for using UGAP (see Manual for more detailed instructions)

--Dependencies that need to be installed by the user:
+-Dependencies that MUST be installed by the user:

-1. BLAST+ (must have blastn in PATH)
-2. blastall (used by an external tool, but must be in PATH)
-3. GATK (Recommend version < v3), must be in UGAP/bin directory, with UGAP being where UGAP is installed
+1. GATK (Recommend version < v3), must be in UGAP/bin directory, with UGAP being where UGAP is installed
-4. SPAdes, should work with all versions, including 3.5
-5. Musket [OPTIONAL] (only if you want to use this corrector)
-6. genomeCoverageBed (part of BEDTOOLS)
+2. SPAdes, must be version 3.5
+3. genomeCoverageBed (part of BEDTOOLS).
+Linux version included in /bin folder.
+If incompatible with your version, you must replace this version with your binary.
-7. bwa (must have version that supports BWA-MEM algorithm)
+4. bwa (must have version that supports BWA-MEM algorithm)
-8. Samtools
+5. Samtools
+6. BioPython

+-Optional dependencies for full functionality

+1. BLAST+ (must have blastn in PATH).
+This is needed for troubleshooting mixtures
+2. Musket (only if you want to correct reads with this tool)

 -To run: